-Suncor Energy Announces CEO Transition | BOE Report
+Suncor Energy announces CEO transition | BOE Report

 - Board begins global search for next CEO

-Calgary, Alberta–(Newsfile Corp. – July 8, 2022) – Suncor (TSX: SU) (NYSE: SU) announced today that the Board of Directors and chief executive officer Mark Little have mutually agreed that Mr. Little will step down as president and chief executive officer and resign from the Board, effective immediately.
+Calgary, Alberta – Suncor (TSX: SU) (NYSE: SU) announced on July 8 2022 that the Board of Directors and chief executive officer Mark Little have mutually agreed that Mr. Little will step down as president and chief executive officer and resign from the Board, effective immediately.
 Kris Smith, who is currently executive vice president, Downstream, has been named Interim CEO.

 Suncor’s Board has formed a CEO search committee to conduct a global search to select the company’s next CEO and is engaging a global executive recruiting firm to assist with this process.
 External and internal candidates will be considered for the role.